nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 called CALM says a monotone specification needs no coordination, meaning a system whose facts only ever accumulate can run without its machines stopping to agree, and our watcher is that coordination, bought per claim.
-CALM has no analogue for the checker leg, and what the calculus adds is that the three conditions are exhaustive.[^calm]
+The calculus adds a checker leg CALM does not range over, and the claim that the three conditions are exhaustive.[^calm]

 The three conditions say nothing about your domain, and that is the design lever.
 The calculus does not know what an entry means, what a